rapid7/marionette.carpenter/README.md

 + 'one' - If only one row is selected

 ## Controlling Pagination
-You can control the paginaton bar programatically by using the concenience methods available on the collection.
+You can control the pagination bar programatically by using the convenience methods available on the collection.

 ```
 collection = this.tableController.controller